Superraptor/GSSO/README.md

 ## License

-This project is currently bound by the Apache 2.0 License.
+This project and any associated software created as part of the GSSO system are currently bound by the Apache 2.0 License.
+The GSSO ontology itself is bound by the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 All mapped ontologies within GSSO are within Creative Commons, but may require separate requirements.
 Please check with their respective creators before utilizing.

 ## Publications